 - For each increase of 1 in magnitude, quakes become about 10 times less common.

-- But because increase of 1 in magnitude means increase of about 30 in energy, most energy release (and most damage) in few big, rare quake.
+- But because an increase of 1 in magnitude means an increase of about 30 in energy, most energy release (and most damage) in a few big, rare quake.

 - Quakes especially where big blocks of rock moving past each other.

 - Can be HUGE (worst ever estimated to have killed 800,000 people, China in 1556).